tfabris/Close-Encounters-of-the-Third-Kind-Scanner-Effect/Close Encounters of the Third Kind - Scanner Effect.md

 Each long-exposure movie frame was photographed individually, with each exposure taking 30 seconds or more to complete.
 During each frame, the rig would make one pass.
-Each pass equaled one revolution of the fiber optic cable rotating around the circular opening, while simultaneously, the rig with the patterns was moved in sync.
+Each pass equaled one revolution of the fiber optic cable rotating around the circular opening, while simultaneously, the rig with the pattern was moved in sync.

 - &#x24D8; Important detail: The system didn't move it back and forth during a single frame exposure.
 It moved only in one direction, making a single